nadavmatalon/TearDrop_App/README.md

 __TearDrop__ is a custom, open-frame, water-cooled scratch build I’ve been working on in my spare time for the past three years.

-The driving force behind this project is to design, prototype & create everything for a fully functional computer that will be powerful, aesthetically pleasing, and most importantly, completely unique.
+The main driving force behind this project is to design, prototype & create everything for a rig that is powerful and aesthetically pleasing, but most importantly, completely of my own making from inception to final product.

-In this process, I’ve learned how to program micro-controllers, design, prototype & build electronic circuit boards, make CNC cutting templates, creare front-end applications, and lots more.
+The underlying motivation for this project, however, was the endless learning oportunities it presented.
+So far, I’ve learned to program micro-controllers, design, prototype & build electronic circuit boards, make CNC cutting templates, interface with various kinds of hardware, write front-end applications, and lots more.

 This project also helped me to become proficient in multiple software tools, including:
 [Google Sketchup](http://www.sketchup.com/),